 Likelihood of success: Fire has the potential to benefit habitat condition for SBKR by reducing total cover and exotic grass cover, while increasing native forb and grass cover in the first years following a fire.
 Fire is unlikely to benefit either woolly star or spineflower.
 Woolly star has shown decreased germination after fire (USACE 2012), which has the potential to reduce populations.
-Junipers do not respond positively to fire (Keeley and Fotheringham 2001), so any treatment that would likely damage junipers is unlikely to benefit spineflower.
-There are no direct studies showing the expected longevity of any benefits from fire in RAFSS, however increases in native grass and forb cover and reduction in exotic grass cover was shown to last for two to five years following burns (Conlisk et al. 2016), but it is unclear how long these responses would persist outside of that period.
-Costs of implementing this treatment method are likely to be high, and would include: development of a burn plan, burn permits, implementation of a controlled burn by fire-fighters, and potentially access to the site for fire safety vehicles.
-This treatment method will also have additional constraints since the public in fire prone areas tends to be averse to controlled burns due to fears of uncontrolled fire escapement.
+Junipers do not respond positively to fire (Keeley and Fotheringham 2001), thus any treatment that would likely damage junipers is unlikely to benefit spineflower.
+There are no direct studies showing the expected longevity of any benefits from fire in RAFSS, however increases in native grass and forb cover and reduction in exotic grass cover was shown to last for two to five years following burns (Conlisk et al. 2016).
+It is unclear how long these responses would persist outside of that period.
+Costs of implementing this treatment method are uncertain, primarily because of external logistical challenges.
+Costs would include: development of a burn plan, burn permits, implementation of a controlled burn by fire-fighters, and access to the site for fire safety vehicles.
+This treatment method would also have additional constraints since the public in fire prone areas tends to be averse to prescribed burns due to fears of uncontrolled fire escapement.

-6.1.3.2 Substrate Manipulation Methods
+6.1.7.2 Substrate Manipulation Methods